The Murderbot Diaries: All Systems Red (2017)

 During these encounters, Murderbot is seriously injured.
-It also realizes that one of the rogue SecUnits has installed a combat override module into its neck.
-The Preservation scientists are able to remove it before it completes the data upload that would put Murderbot under the control of whoever has command over the other SecUnits.
-The team discovers that Murderbot is autonomous, and had once malfunctioned and murdered 57 people.
-The Preservation scientists mostly agree that, based on its protective behavior thus far, the SecUnit can be trusted.
-Remembering small incidents that now appear to be attempted sabotage, Murderbot and the group determine that there must be a third expedition on the planet, whose members are trying to eliminate DeltFall and Preservation for some reason.
-The Preservation scientists confirm that their HubSystem has been hacked.
+It also realizes one of the rogue SecUnits has installed a combat override module into its neck.
+The Preservation scientists are able to remove it before it completes the data upload which would put Murderbot under the control of whoever has command over the other SecUnits.
+The team discovers Murderbot is autonomous, and had once malfunctioned and murdered 57 people.
+The Preservation scientists mostly agree, based on its protective behavior thus far, the SecUnit can be trusted.
+Remembering small incidents which appear to be attempted sabotage, Murderbot and the group determine there must be a third expedition on the planet, whose members are trying to eliminate DeltFall and Preservation for some reason.
+The Preservation scientists confirm their HubSystem has been hacked.
 They flee their habitat before the mystery expedition they have dubbed EvilSurvey comes to kill them.

 The EvilSurvey team—GrayCris—leaves a message in the Preservation habitat inviting its scientists to meet at a rendezvous point to negotiate terms for their survival.
-Murderbot knows that GrayCris will never let them live, so the SecUnit formulates a plan.
+Murderbot knows GrayCris will never let them live, so the SecUnit formulates a plan.
 It makes an overture to GrayCris to negotiate for its own freedom, but this is a distraction while the Preservation scientists access the GrayCris HubSystem to activate their emergency beacon.
 The plan works, but Murderbot is injured protecting Mensah from the explosion of the launch.

 Later, the SecUnit finds itself repaired retaining its memories and disabled governor module.
 Mensah has bought its contract, and she plans to bring it back to Preservation's home base where it can legally live autonomously.
 Though grateful, Murderbot is reluctant to have its decisions made for it, and it slips away on a cargo ship.